Finding the best antivirus software

 This report covers antivirus software, which scans your hard drive, removable media, incoming and outgoing mail, email attachments and instant-messaging chats for malware such as viruses, worms and Trojan horses.
 Antivirus software is not just for PCs, either.
 Mac users, who were sheltered from malware and other threats for decades, are increasingly at risk for attacks.
 There's also software that protects smartphones and tablets.

-With most computer products, comparative professional reviews can be the best guide to the usefulness and relative quality of a product.
-However, with antivirus software, professional reviews only provide guidance regarding some of the major buying considerations.
-Few reviewers answer all three major questions: How effective is the program at preventing malware relative to the competition?
+With most computer products, comparative professional reviews are usually the best guide to finding useful, quality products.
+However, with antivirus software, few pro reviews answer all three major questions: How effective is the program at preventing malware relative to the competition?
 Will the program slow down my computer?
 What problems am I likely to encounter if I buy and install this software?
 Common problems include installation and un-installation difficulties, software conflicts and incompatibilities (especially with other security programs) and inadequate tech support.

 PCMag.com and Download.com (a service of CNET) also stand out.
 Although most tech-review sites rely on results from independent labs, PCMag.com and Download.com often conduct their own tests.
 In some cases, their malware testing results differ markedly from the independent labs.

 User reviews are a good guide to problems.
 Professional reviewers usually test programs on virtual machines instead of real-world computers, so they often don't encounter the problems that many users experience.
 That's why average user ratings often fall below professional ratings, making user reviews as valuable as many professional reviews in this category: If a program won't work on your computer, it doesn't matter how effective it is.